DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 Diserée Sy's article [Adapting Usability Investigations for Agile User-centered Design](http://uxpajournal.org/wp-content/uploads/pdf/agile-ucd.pdf), published in 2007, first introduces the characteristics of both the Waterfall and Agile software development methodologies, contrasts the benefits of Agile to the deficiencies of Waterfall, and then goes on to enumerate certain "adaptations to the timing, granularity, and reporting used for Agile interactive usability investigations, with an intended audience of usability practitioners."

+The [Rational Unified Process](http://en.wikipedia.org/wiki/Rational_Unified_Process) (más tarde comprado por IBM) first, and [Agile](http://en.wikipedia.org/wiki/Agile_software_development) later on, as seen in the diagram below taken from the 2007 Desirée Sy article, replace the waterfall with a sequence of mini-waterfalls, which at least offer more feedback before each more frequent delivery.

-In other words, Agile is an improvement over Waterfall since the abyss separating requirements gathering from testing is shorter and since the mini-cycles allow for more cross-collaboration, testing and feedback.
+Agile is an improvement over Waterfall since the abyss separating requirements gathering from testing is shorter and since the mini-cycles allow for more cross-collaboration, testing and feedback.
 This can be seen in the following diagram from the article:

 ![Waterfall and Agile](images/sy-waterfall-agile.png)

+(Note: This author signed, in mid-2006, the [Agile Manifesto](http://www.agilemanifesto.org/) que este autor firmó [en mediados de 2006](http://www.agilemanifesto.org/sign/display.cgi?ms=000000067)).

 > "However, this meant that we needed to find a way to conduct usability tests, interviews, and contextual inquiry—both in the lab and the field—within an Agile framework.
 To achieve this, we adjusted the timing and granularity of these investigations, and the way that we reported our usability findings.
 This paper describes our main adaptations."
 >